 Monthly season ticket for bus, ferry and train £129.40

 Yearly season ticket for bus, ferry and train £1,294

 Since many of the residents are moving to Liverpool to save up on rent, it is quite a given choice that many would like to save up on more cash.
 You can easily save up on more rent by renting a smaller space and then getting a storage facility to store most of your objects in.

-Storage Units in Liverpool cost for as low as £10 a week.
-Considering that without a storage facility, you have to get a bigger house, this is actually a more economic option.
+Storage Units in Liverpool cost as low as £10 a week.
+Considering that without a storage facility, you have to get a bigger house, this is actually a more economical option.
 You can get a storage facility in Liverpool that is as small as 25 sq ft.
 You don’t have to worry about lugging all your items yourself.
-There are a lot of moving companies in Liverpool that would be great in helping you do your move.
+There are a lot of Man and Van company and Removals in Liverpool that would be great in helping you make your move.